What are the Time Limits for Cerebral Palsy Lawsuits in Illinois?

 Note, if a medication or health device caused your Cerebral Palsy, then you would have two years to file as well because it is a personal injury and 735 ILCS 5/13-202 applies.
 There are several exceptions and subtleties to statutes of limitations in Illinois especially as they relate to this condition.
 Children are generally afforded more time to file (they get 8 years to file but they must file before they turn 22 even if that period has not expired).
 Plaintiffs are given relief if the defendant conceals the misconduct.
 And all victims get an extension if they couldn't reasonably determine the condition at first.
 However, the general rule is two years.

 Still Concerned About Your Illinois Personal Injury Claim?

-Rosenfeld Injury Lawyers has helped many people across Illinois understand the intricacies of the legal system.
+Rosenfeld Injury Lawyers LLC has helped many people across Illinois understand the intricacies of the legal system.
 Many facets of litigation are not intuitive and require some practical explanation.
 Statutes of limitations are one prime example of that problem, especially for Cerebral Palsy cases.
 We explain a lot of this when we meet with clients in our initial consultation.
-To set up yours, and to begin buiding your case for recovery, contact the birth injury attorneys at Rosenfeld Injury Lawyers today.
+To set up yours, and to begin buiding your case for recovery, contact the birth injury attorneys at Rosenfeld Injury Lawyers LLC today.

 - Cerebral Palsy Statistics

 - How Can a Cerebral Palsy Lawyer Help?

 - How Can I Bring a Cerebral Palsy Lawsuit?

 - How Does Cerebral Palsy Affect Children?